 Also known as “Big Stick”, NI4CE is West Central Florida’s regional VHF/UHF Amateur Radio communications connection.
 NI4CE covers all or parts of twelve different counties and provides seamless coverage along the areas I-75 and I-4 corridors.
 All sites are linked.
 For a virtual photographic tour of some of our repeater sites, click on the Photo Album tab above.

-- Inner yellow circle is 5 watt hand held HT coverage inside a building.
+- The inner yellow circle is 5-watt handheld HT coverage inside a building.
 Your results may vary.

-- Outer circle is 50 watt mobile coverage.
+- The outer circle is 50-watt mobile coverage.

 All repeaters require a PL tone of 100hz to access the system.
 All NXDN repeaters use a RAN code of 1 to access that local system.